Helping You with Your Visa Needs

-Immigration law is ever changing and we understand that it can be a challenging process.
+Immigration law is ever-changing and we understand that it can be a challenging process to navigate.
 We are a lawyer-only immigration law team led by an Accredited Immigration Law Specialist, which means that we have in-depth knowledge of the Australian Immigration Framework.

-Our experienced and qualified lawyers will assist you throughout the application, and if necessary, review application process.
+Our experienced and qualified lawyers will assist you throughout the primary and review application process.

-Australian employers have for many years relied on skilled and qualified overseas employees to fulfill skill shortages in their business.
-There is a range of temporary and permanent Employer Sponsored visas available which allow foreign workers to be sponsored by an Australian employer and work in Australia.
+Australian employers have for many years relied on skilled and qualified overseas employees to fulfil skill shortages in their business.
+There are a range of temporary and permanent Employer Sponsored visas available which allow foreign workers to be sponsored by an Australian employer and work in Australia.

 The process can often be very confusing and complicated, as well as time consuming.
-We understand that each business, and therefore, each application is unique.
-That's why we sit down with the Sponsor employers to best understand their business, devise a strategy that works for them, and assist them throughout the process prior to lodgment.
+That's why we sit down with the Sponsoring employers and foreign worker to best understand each party’s needs, devise a strategy that works for them, and assist them throughout the process.

-Most importantly, with many employer sponsored visas, there are various conditions and obligations which the sponsor must comply with throughout the duration of the sponsorship validity period.
-We strip away the legal jargon from a strict regulatory and compliance framework, and provide simplified, yet comprehensive advice to ensure that at all times, the sponsors meets its obligations.
+Most importantly, with many employer sponsored visas, there are various conditions and obligations which both the sponsor and employee must comply with throughout the duration of the sponsorship and visa validity period, respectively.
+We strip away the legal jargon from a strict regulatory and compliance framework, and provide simplified, yet comprehensive advice to ensure that at all times, the sponsors and employees meets their obligations.

 There are a number of business visa options for those who wish to invest, purchase, establish, manage and/or conduct businesses in Australia.
 There are both short-term and long-term visas which in most cases, provide a pathway for Australian permanent residency.

-Australia is a favored destination for international students from all around the world.
-Australian universities and tertiary institutions are among the most prestigious and offer high-quality education, while students still enjoy balanced lifestyle in some of the world's most livable cities.
+Australia is a favoured destination for international students from all around the world.
+Australian universities and tertiary institutions are among the most prestigious and offer high-quality education, while students still enjoy a balanced lifestyle in one of the world's most liveable cities.